javaplus/DockerKubesDojo/labs/docker_intro.md

 By default when you run a container with the docker run command, the standard out goes to your console.
 To break out and get back to your command prompt you need to hit "CTRL + C" or similar break command.

 Do this now and break back to the command prompt.
-NOTE: This does not kill the running container.
+NOTE: On windows, this usually does not kill the running container.
+On unix or mac os, this will kill the running container.

 Run a [docker ps](https://docs.docker.com/engine/reference/commandline/ps/) to see the currently running containers.